FRONTERA ALLOCATION SUBMISSION GUIDELINES

 When writing your LRAC request, be clear and concise.
 We strive to have domain experts review every request, but they may not have deep expertise in your specific subdomain.
 Someone outside of your area should be able to understand the scientific objectives and understand why the chosen technique is preferred over another.

-Renewal requests require less documentation, as described later (jump link to section).
+Renewal requests require less documentation, as described later.

 The documents required of a new LRAC request ensures reviewers can effectively determine how each request satisfies the Frontera allocation Review Criteria.
 LRAC requests are limited to 10 pages.